 My works might look like a very divergent aggregate in a wide variety of media.
-They do however all follow a number of interwoven themes and methods that I have been investigating over the past decades.
+It does however follow a number of interwoven themes and methods that I have been investigating over the past decades.
 I am perhaps rebelling against the ideas of fashionable contemporary art, “isms” and trends.
 Like Cartier-Bresson’s “decisive moment” I see the importance of unearthing something deeper that transcends time and the medium used.
-My works are more an archetypal memory of things and concepts, with a surface that might surprise you.
+My works are more an archetypal memory of things and concepts, with a surface and use of media that might surprise you.
 At present I am inspired by ancient rock paintings, great achievements of men, Especially James Lovelock's wonderful "Gaia" metaphor and the simple details of nature itself.

 I am increasingly convinced that people are being deprived the inspiration and calming effects of nature and art.
 Instead they can become mesmerized by the many distractions of modern life.